MolCellBiol-tsukuba/DeMemSeg/README.md

-# DeMemSeg: A Deep Learning Pipeline for Yeast Prospore Membrane Segmentation and Analysis
+# DeMemSeg: Deep Learning Pipeline for Segmentation and Quantification of Overlapping Membranes in 2D Image
 ![DeMemSeg Logo](src/GraphicalAbst.png)

 ## Overview
-This repository provides a comprehensive pipeline, DeMemSeg, designed for the quantitative analysis of prospore membranes (PSMs) in sporulating yeast cells.
+This repository provides a comprehensive pipeline, DeMemSeg, designed for the quantitative analysis of overlapping prospore membranes (PSMs) in sporulating yeast cells.
 The tools and scripts included facilitate:
 - Cropping individual yeast cells from 2D Maximum Intensity Projection (MIP) images derived from fluorescently labeled membrane stacks.
 - Segmenting the PSM within these cropped single-cell images using a custom-trained Mask R-CNN model.
-- Analyzing the shape and morphological characteristics of the segmented PSMs and visualizing the results. *(Optional: if analysis/visualization scripts are included)*
+- Analyzing the shape and morphological characteristics of the segmented PSMs and visualizing the results.

 DeMemSeg was developed to address the challenge of accurately segmenting overlapping PSMs, a common issue in 2D projected images.

 ## Hardware Requirements
-- **GPU**: NVIDIA GPU with CUDA support is essential for model training and inference (e.g., tested on RTX 3060, RTX 3090).
+- **GPU**: NVIDIA GPU with CUDA support is essential for model training and inference (tested on RTX 3060, VRAM 8GB).
-- **RAM**: Minimum 16GB; 32GB or more is recommended, especially when handling large datasets or training models.
 - **Storage**: Sufficient disk space for raw images, processed data, and model checkpoints.

 ## Software Prerequisites